Translated by Charis Messier

 Written by k_yamamuro

-A kotatsu is a type of home heater where a low table is placed over an electric heater on the floor and is covered with a futon (a quilt or heavy blanket) that traps in the heat.
-Your entire lower body will be warmed by placing your legs underneath the blanket.
-A sunken kotatsu (hori-gotatsu) is another style of the kotatsu that has a recessed floor with an open pit where your heater of choice is placed, and the kotatsu is placed on top of that.
-Being able to sit in a chair and dangle your feet into the warmth below is one of the sunken kotatsu's unique characteristics.
+A kotatsu is a type of home heater.
+It consists of a low table, placed over an electric heater and covered with a futon (a quilt or heavy blanket) that traps in heat.
+You can warm your lower body by sitting at the table, and relaxing under the blanket.
+A sunken kotatsu (hori-gotatsu) is another style of the kotatsu, incorporating a recessed floor into which the heater is placed.
+Being able to sit in a chair and dangle your feet into the warmth below is an experience unique to the sunken kotatsu.

 Origin of the Kotatsu

-In the past, people used to warm their chilled bodies with a sunken hearth (known as irori in Japanese.
+In the past, people used to warm themselves at a sunken hearth (known as irori in Japanese.
 The irori refers to the square they would cut out of the floor and light a fire in).
-Unfortunately the sunken hearth was not able to warm up the entire body, and so around the end of the 14th century and the early 15th century, they devised a wooden square-frame (called yagura)to place over the dying embers of the fire and placed a quilt on top of that to keep the heat from escaping.
+Unfortunately the sunken hearth was not able to warm up the entire body, and so around the end of the 14th century, they devised a wooden frame (called yagura) to place over the dying embers of the fire, and placed a quilt on top of that to keep the heat from escaping.
 This is thought to be the origin of the kotatsu.

-In the 17th century they made the heater transportable by putting the hot charcoal in earthenware or china.
+In the 17th century, the heater was made portable by putting the hot charcoal in earthenware or china.
 This transportable home heater was known as an anka (a type of foot or bed warmer), and is the predecessor of the modern kotatsu.

-Once the 1950's hit, the kotatsu switched to electricity as its heat source, as opposed to using charcoal and briquette.
-The electric kotatsu quickly spread through Japanese households in no time.
+In the 1950's, the kotatsu switched to electricity as its heat source, as opposed to using charcoal and briquette.
+The electric kotatsu quickly spread through Japanese households.

 Lifestyle Change and the Kotatsu

-However, households without a kotatsu have increased in number due to the spread of other types of home heaters in recent years.
-But, Japanese-style restaurants and izakayas often have seats surrounding a sunken kotatsu, allowing the majority of Japanese to enjoy a kotatsu-like experience there.
+Households without a kotatsu have increased in number due to the spread of other types of home heaters in recent years.
+But, Japanese-style restaurants and izakaya often have seats surrounding a sunken kotatsu, allowing the majority of Japanese to enjoy the kotatsu experience there.